 4. Reviewing the premium quote

 Based on your details, the insurer provides a premium quotation.
-When you make the payment, you get the coverage.
+Then, when you make the policy payment, you get coverage.

 5. Covering increased insurance needs

 Increasing term plans enhance your coverage at defined intervals, overcoming inflation.
 Some term plans also allow you to add to your life cover at your life’s milestones when your obligations increase.

 You need to name the person who will receive your term plan’s monetary benefits.
 It should be an immediate family member who will take care of your dependents.